Jack Concannon (footballer): Tamworth

 Concannon re-signed for Southern League Premier Division Central side Tamworth on 9 August 2021.
-Concannon made his second debut for Tamworth on 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town, playing the full match in a disappointing 3-0 defeat for his new side.
+Concannon made his second debut for Tamworth on 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town, playing the full match in a disappointing 3–0 defeat for his new side.

 Concannon starred in the following Southern League Premier Division Central fixture on 17 August 2021 at home to Coalville Town, as he scored his first goal of the season to tie the scores at 1-1, finishing a lovely shot from outside the area, the match finished 1-1.

 Jack performed very well again in the clubs next Southern League Premier Division Central fixture at home to Lowestoft Town on 21 August 2021.
-Tamworth sealed a very impressive 6-1 victory, and despite a Dan Creaney hat trick, Concannon was named man of the match.
+Tamworth sealed a very impressive 6–1 victory, and despite a Dan Creaney hat trick, Concannon was named man of the match.

 Concannon's second goal for Tamworth came on 26 March 2022, in a home Southern League Premier Division Central match against Needham Market.
-Jack was introduced as a 75th minute substitute for the already cautioned Gift Mussa and capped off an impressive 5-2 victory for the club, scoring the final goal of the match deep into injury time.
+Jack was introduced as a 75th-minute substitute for the already cautioned Gift Mussa and capped off an impressive 5–2 victory for the club, scoring the final goal of the match deep into injury time.

 Alvechurch

 On 13 June 2022, Concannon was announced as signing for fellow Southern League Premier Division Central side Alvechurch.

+In February 2024, Concannon joined Redditch United on an initial one-month loan deal, later extended until the end of the season.

+Walsall Wood

+In May 2024, Concannon joined Northern Premier League Division One Midlands club Walsall Wood.